signalwerk/talk.LGM2019/README.md

 * [notzer.editor](https://github.com/signalwerk/notzer.editor)

 ## Speaker
 Stefan Huber lives and works as an independent developer and designer in Zurich (Switzerland).
 Develops concepts and realises  blinking things on the web.
-Teaches at the School of Design Zurich in interaction design.
+Teaches at the «School of Design Zurich» in interaction design.

 ## Technical requirement